 Well, this also happens all over the web.
 Believe it or not, some of the things that were developed 10 or 20 years ago still work brilliantly today, and run rings around modern technology.

-Did you run out and buy Beta, VHS, DVD, HD or Blue-ray and then just end up watching stuff on Sky or Netflix?
+Did you run out and buy Beta, VHS, DVD or Blue-ray and then just end up watching films in HD on Sky or Netflix?
 Or maybe you appreciate that CD or vinyl is still better than MP3 or digital.

 To start with, I will focus on three of the most common mistakes.